WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Empirical Evaluation

-Finally, we report in~\cref{table:runtime} the runtime of ADG, \mymethod, and the MAPF planner.
+\emph{Planning Runtime and Communication Overhead.} We report in~\cref{table:runtime} the runtime of ADG, \mymethod, and the MAPF planner.
 In both cases, ADG and \mymethod demonstrate significantly faster runtimes compared to the MAPF planner used to generate the paths.
 Notably, while ADG appears faster, it requires significantly more frequent replanning.
-Additionally, with an appropriately chosen planning window size, WinkTPG generates plans in under a second, showing it is capable of near real-time performance.
+Additionally, with an appropriately chosen planning window size, \mymethod generates plans in under a second, showing it is capable of near real-time performance.
+We further quantify the communication overhead in~\cref{tab:communication-overhead}.
+Although \mymethod transmits larger messages per replanning cycle due to coordinated speed profiles, it replans less frequently than ADG.
+At 1{,}000 agents, the downlink per plan is approximately 179 \, KB, which remains well within the capacity of standard wireless networks.